-2.8.1.7.(g) Statutes Committee
+10.7.6 Statutes Committee

-2.8.1.7.(g)(1) The Statutes Committee shall consist of five General Faculty members elected by that body and one student with at least junior standing elected jointly by the Student Council and the Graduate Student Senate.
+The Statutes Committee shall consist of five General Faculty members elected by that body and one student with at least junior standing elected jointly by the Student Council and the Graduate Student Senate.
 The Chair shall be elected annually by the Committee from the elected General Faculty members.

-2.8.1.7.(h) Academic Services Committee
+10.7.7 Academic Services Committee

-2.8.1.7.(h)(1) The Academic Services Committee shall consist of six General Faculty members elected by that body; two administrators elected from the General Faculty; and one student with at least junior standing elected jointly by the Student Council and the Graduate Student Senate.
+The Academic Services Committee shall consist of six General Faculty members elected by that body; two administrators elected from the General Faculty; and one student with at least junior standing elected jointly by the Student Council and the Graduate Student Senate.
 The Chair shall be elected by the Committee from among the elected nonadministrative General Faculty members.
 The Secretary shall be appointed by the Chair from among the other members.

-2.8.1.7.(i) Welfare and Security Committee
+10.7.8 Welfare and Security Committee

-2.8.1.7.(i)(1) The Welfare and Security Committee shall consist of four General Faculty members elected by the body; two administrators elected from the General Faculty; and one student with at least junior standing elected jointly by the Student Council and the Graduate Student Senate.
+The Welfare and Security Committee shall consist of four General Faculty members elected by the body; two administrators elected from the General Faculty; and one student with at least junior standing elected jointly by the Student Council and the Graduate Student Senate.
 The Chair shall be elected annually by the Committee from among the elected nonadministrative General Faculty members.
 The Secretary shall be appointed by the Chair from among the other members.